G3rtjan/capstone_iphone_fraud_marktplaats/README.md

 ### Data preparation

 We ran the scraper for ±2 months and collected 2.680.047 snapshots of 91.562 unique ads, and 275.027 pictures of iPhones.
-In the folder `/fraud_detection` we download and aggregate this data into features that can detect fraud.
+In `/fraud_detection/1-download_and_prepare_all_data.R` we download this data and in `/fraud_detection/2-aggregate_to_features.R` we aggregate this data into features that can detect fraud.

 Some features suspected to indicate fraud:
 - number of name changes of merchant
 - merchant account is younger than average merchant account
 - uniqueness of ad photos that are used